hdml-github/hdml-github.github.io/README.md

 - `clause` (Optional): An SQL clause defining the field.
 It takes precedence over the `origin` attribute.
 For example, ```clause="concat(`table_catalog`, '-', `table_schema`, '-', `table_name`)"```.
 - `agg` (Optional, applicable in `hdml-frame`): Specifies an aggregation function for the field.
 Supported functions include: `none`, `count`, `countDistinct`, `countDistinctApprox`, `sum`, `avg`, `min`, `max`.
 - `asc` (Optional, applicable in `hdml-frame`): Specifies the type of sorting for the field.
 Use `true` for ascending and `false` for descending.
+- `meta` (Optional): Additional metadata or description for the field.

 #### Additional Attributes for `type="decimal"`: